tkshnwesper/tkshnwesper.github.io/_posts/2019-03-05-mimicking-promise-behavior-using-asyncio.md

 Python is a fascinating language.
 I have learnt many a new things while working on it, and a few surprises have come along the way as well. `asyncio` was definitely one of them.
 Perhaps because I had not seen anything like this before in Python.
 I've used Javascript extensively and understand the behavior of JS promises well.
 So I had a natural tendency to make things work in a similar manner in Python as well.
 However, looking at the documentation did not paint a clear picture in my head.
 Nor did reading up a couple of articles on the web, so I was forced to do a little experimentation of my own and find my way around this.

-Note: I am still not very comfortable using `asyncio` and frankly I have no idea when to use `await` because everytime I use it, the interpreter throws an error of some kind.

 Well anyway, I'll show ya what I have learnt so far.

 Let's say we have an ordinary python `async def` function that does nothing much but returns a string.